 - Goes off-hook and received dial tone. - Enters the assigned vertical feature code.
 The feature code is provisioned in the UE.

-(The suggested default value is 67.) - Receives dial tone, or a confirmation tone followed by a recall dial tone. - Dials the telephone number of the called party.
+- Receives dial tone, or a confirmation tone followed by a recall dial tone. - Dials the telephone number of the called party.